VaggelisSpi/MiniJava_Compiler/README.md

 # Example
 Let's say we want to compile and run the following file: `input/Addition.java`

-Firstly, we need to compile our project:
+Firs, we need to compile our project:
 ```
 make
 ```